averbraeck/dsol/docs/1-getting-started/example-event.md

     this.persistentQueueLength = new SimPersistent<>("Queue length", this);
     this.persistentUtilization = new SimPersistent<>("Server utilization", this);

-    this.simulator.scheduleEventRel(this.interArrivalTime.draw(), this, "generate", null);
+    this.simulator.scheduleEventRel(this.interArrivalTime.draw(), () -> generate());
   }
 ```

 It creates the four statistics, and schedules for the `generate` method to instantiate the first entity after a stochastic `interarrivalTime`.
 When the model is started, this will be the first event to be carried out.

 !!!
 Warning
     Note that we do not explicitly **call** the `generate` method, since this would mean that we already execute simulation code during the construction of a model, before the entire model has been properly initialized, and before we explicitly started an experiment.
-Therefore, it is good practice to always defer the execution of model code with a `ScheduleEvent` method in `constructModel`.
+Therefore, it is good practice to always defer the execution of model code with a `scheduleEvent` method in `constructModel`.

 ### 6. Experiment management